Talk2riyaz/Talk2riyaz/README.md

 - 🔭 I’m currently student of second year in
 BCA (**Bachelors of Computer Application**)

-- 🌱 I’m currently learning Node JS , MongoDB & React Native development
+- 🌱 I’m currently learning Node JS , MongoDB & React Native development.

-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open source projects.

 - 💬 Ask me about  React.js development and any tech related stuff.

-- 📫 How to reach me Raise a issue or see my social handles below
+- 📫 How to reach me Raise a issue or see my social handles below.

 - 😄 Pronouns: I, you, he, she, it, they, this.

-- ⚡ Fun fact: I spend almost 7-8 hours Learning everyday.
+- ⚡ Fun fact: I spend almost 7-8 hours Learning everyday

 <h3 align="left">Connect with me:</h3>